-Deck and kerb units shall at all times during handling, transport and storage, be kept in such a position that the lifting anchors are uppermost.
+Prestressed concrete members shall at all times during handling, transport and storage, be kept in such a position that the lifting anchors are uppermost.

-The method of handling and storage shall be such as to avoid the danger of fracture by impact, undue bending, twisting and whipping.
-Deck and kerb units shall be moved only while fully suspended.
+The method of handling and storage shall be such as to avoid the danger of fracture by impact, undue bending, twisting or whipping.
+Prestressed concrete members shall be moved only while fully suspended.
 In no case shall they be moved by dragging across the terrain.